ironcore-dev/metal-operator/docs/api-reference/api.md

 <td><p>BIOSSettingsStateInProgress specifies that the BIOSSetting Controller is updating the settings</p>
 </td>
 </tr><tr><td><p>&#34;Waiting&#34;</p></td>
-<td><p>BIOSSettingsStateInWaiting specifies that the BIOSSetting Controller is updating the settings</p>
+<td><p>BIOSSettingsStateInWaiting specifies that the BIOSSetting Controller is waiting update of the next settings
+from the sequence of settings from BIOSSettingsFlow.</p>
 </td>
 </tr><tr><td><p>&#34;Pending&#34;</p></td>
 <td><p>BIOSSettingsStatePending specifies that the bios setting maintenance is waiting</p>